tackyunicorn/GoogleAPIPlayground/README.md

-# CloudVisionPlayground
+# GoogleAPIPlayground
-A playground for all things related to the Google Cloud Vision API
+A playground for all things related to Google API